modernben/forge-docs/1.0/resources/network.md

 :::tip Deny Rules Run First

 To make `deny` rules work correctly, they are added at a higher priority than `allow` rules.
-Each new `deny` rule will be added above any existing `deny` rules.
+Each new `deny` rule for IPv4 addresses will be added above any existing `deny` rules.
+UFW does not currently support IPv6 rules at first priority.
 :::

 ## Default Firewall Rules